jamalosman/banoffee/README.md

 - Executing `$ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000` will generate your keystore file in the directory you executed the command. _.gitignore_ is set to ignore keystore files stored in the ionic folder, if you choose to store it outside of the apk folder.
 - Sign your app with `$ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore android-release-unsigned.apk alias_name`
 - Update the __deploy-android.sh__ and __deploy-tags.sh__ scripts in the deploy-scripts folder.
 When uploading to HockeyApp, make sure the __APP_FILE__ is set to the __android-release-unsigned.apk__ file.
-- Run the deploy-Android Gulp task `$ gulp deploy-Android`
+- Run the deploy-Android Gulp task `$ gulp deploy-Android`.

 ###### Publishing to Google Play Store
 - To use the zipalign command `$ zipalign -v 4 android-release-unsigned.apk <App Name>.apk`, copy the zipalign file from android-sdk-macosx/build-tools and paste in android-sdk-macosx/tools.
 Only use the zipalign command if are publishing to the Google Play store.

 ##### Future Deployment
-- Run the deploy-Android Gulp task `$ gulp deploy-Android`
+- Run the deploy-Android Gulp task `$ gulp deploy-Android`.

 #### iOS (.ipa)
 ##### Initial Setup
-- In the ionic directory, run `$ ionic build ios`
+- In the ionic directory, run `$ ionic build ios`.
 - Request an invitation to the 'Cohaesus Projects Ltd' Apple Developer Account (see Richard Bundock).
 - Navigate to Xcode > Preferences > Account.
 - Import your developer profile using the cog, or add your Apple ID using the plus (after accepting the Cohaesus invitation).
 - Open Xcode.
 Import the __.xcodeproj__ file generated from `$ ionic build ios`, found in `platforms/ios`.
 - Select Product > Clean.
-- If you experience the following error: “Missing iOS Distribution signing identity for …”, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) should resolve the error.
+- If you experience the following error: _“Missing iOS Distribution signing identity for …”_, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) should resolve the error.
-- Run the deploy-iOS Gulp task `$ gulp deploy-iOS`
+- Run the deploy-iOS Gulp task `$ gulp deploy-iOS`.

 ##### Future Deployment
-1. Run the deploy-iOS Gulp task `$ gulp deploy-iOS`
+1. Run the deploy-iOS Gulp task `$ gulp deploy-iOS`.

 ## Emulation